Royal Caribbean mock cruises attract 'thousands' of volunteers - KESQ

 “Royal Caribbean has some of the most loyal guests in the cruise industry, and we have been overjoyed with their interest to take part in our simulated trial sailings,” the cruise company’s spokesperson Jonathon Fishman told CNN Travel.

-“This week alone, we have received more than 5,000 emails, not including the tweets, comments and messages across social media.”

 Most major cruise lines have canceled sailings through the end of the year, and there have been some issues as the industry makes tentative steps to return.
-Seadream 1, the first cruise ship to return to Caribbean waters, is currently experiencing a Covid-19 scare.
+Seadream 1, the first cruise ship to return to Caribbean waters, experienced a Covid-19 outbreak.

 It’s not clear whether volunteers for mock cruises will be paid, travel for free or have to contribute toward costs.